Mr-Wood-CS/Computing_Science_Scotland/docs/SDD/01-Analysis.md

 === "Boundaries"

-    The boundaries of my program are:
+    The boundaries of the program are:

     * the program will read the data (itemID, price, and number in stock) from a sequential file
     * the data is accurate, there is no need to implement input validation